andrewKOwong/mixedconclusions/content/blog/temp_boardgames_part_two/index.md

 e.g. what the optimal playtime users think the board game should have, but I'll be ignoring this data in this analysis for simplicity.

+The general data set consists of X game and Y data fields.
+That's a lot of games, but a lot of games are very obscure and rare.

+To narrow the scope of discussion,
+I'm gonna narrow the scope of analysis a bit by discussing only games that have a "geek rating" which I describe below.

 ## The Bayesian Average Rating: Rated vs Unrated Games
 ### The Geek Rating: Rated vs Unrated Games